Why cigarette sales are substantially declining in Japan04 Jul 2019 · 3 min read

 A new study conducted by researchers working for the American Cancer Society analyzed the changes in cigarette sales in Japan over the same period as heated-tobacco products (HTP) were launched.

 The results showed a significant decline in cigarette sales, beginning at the time of the introduction of PMI’s IQOS HTP.
-However, the combined sales of the HTP and cigarettes remained stable, indicating that the HTP replaced the cigarettes, rather than increasing overall tobacco consumption.
+During the same period, combined sales of all tobacco products continued to decline.

 The study, which was published in the British Medical Journal’s Tobacco Control, covered 11 of Japan’s 12 regions, representing 99 percent of the country’s population, and 72 percent of all cigarette sales.
 The data was collected from retail outlets within these 11 regions from 2014–2018.